ntcaston/CasualServer/README.md

 # CasualServer

-A super basic HTTP server implementation.
+A super basic HTTP server implementation in Java.
 Doesn't have much in the way of dependencies.

 Not intended for any serious or critical usage.
 Primarily made for basic home usage, debug server and other shenanigans.

+Solves the issue of wanting to setup a basic HTTP server in Java without all the heavy-weight Java EE craziness.